 USDA Zones: 4, 5, 6, 7, 8, 9

 Bloom Period: Midseason

 Pollination Requirement: Requires different variety with same bloom period

-Water Requirement: 8-15 gallons per week May through Sept.
+Water Requierments: 12-15 gallons per week May through Sept.

-*Size supplied when shipped: 1/2 to 5/8 inch caliper (width around trunk) 5-7 ft. in field (trimmed to 4 to 5 ft. when shipped.
+Size supplied when shipped: 1/2 to 3/4 inch caliper*; Trees range from 4-8 ft. in our field and trimmed to 4 to 5 ft. when shipped.
 Our young two year trees are most often feathered (side limbs).

 *As noted by University of California Scientists and other qualified professionals the most successful trees often have caliper from 1/2" to 5/8" and usually establish faster than smaller and larger planting stock.

 Our fruit trees and berries are delivered to you bareroot during their winter dormancy from January through May depending on USDA zone.
 Trees are shipped with your invoice and helpful planting directions